Are you struggling to pick up a foreign language? Or probably, looking for language learning methods and approaches?

 Final thought (Conclusion)

-There are a number of language learning methods you can apply.
-These 10 are time-tested, tried and trusted language learning techniques, approaches and strategies.
-Try all of them out and see what works with you!
+Try all of them out and see what works for you!
 You are surely going to make progress.

 Do you have a question or suggestion?
 Feel free to ask and leave a comment below.